Carol Duane wins ACS Award for Volunteer Service

-For her passion and commitment to developing leaders within the American Chemical Society, Carol Duane has been named the winner of the 2018 Award for Volunteer Service to the American Chemical Society.
+Carol Duane has been named the winner of the 2018 Award for Volunteer Service to the American Chemical Society for her passion and commitment to developing leaders in ACS.
 Created in 2001, the award recognizes individuals who have contributed significantly to ACS’s goals and objectives.

 Duane says she was “overwhelmed” when she learned she had been selected for the award.
 “I’ve gotten back so much from volunteering for ACS,” she says.
 “It gives me a sense of purpose, and I like to see other people being successful and want to help them give back to the society.
 When you’re investing in the society, you’re actually investing in yourself, too.”